We are Engineers.

 Live Sound Practice 1

 Introducing you to the world of live sound, you will be working throughout this module with industry standard software and equipment in our on-site live venue.
-Covering everything from live signal flow and mixing consoles, on-stage microphone techniques and in-ear monitor systems, to PA components and mains distribution, you will also gain a British Safety Council Health & Safety Level 2 qualification, making this the perfect
+Covering everything from live signal flow and mixing consoles, on-stage microphone techniques and in-ear monitor systems, to PA components and mains distribution, making this the perfect

 starting point for you as a live sound engineer.